aoxborrow/Paste/README.md

 **REWRITE 2013 TODO:**

-- Paste::route() syntax for user defined routes
-- separate core and a sample site for this repo, move personal portfolio stuff to separate repo
-- use namespacing, make autoloader PSR-0 compatible and package it for composer?
-- use newer composer pkg of Mustache. look into new filesystem loader for partials and cache
+- use newer composer pkg of Mustache. look into Mustache filesystem loader for partials and cache
-- does a file based site really need a file cache? -- use memcache if anything. benchmark cache vs. no cache
-- change templates to just .html
-- just link to tumblr instead of using Tumblr blog driver
+- Combine Page & Template
+- Combine Controller & Content

 - redo the section control as suggested in Page.php L75
+- render menu() separately to remove invisible pages
 - more unique syntax for page vars
-- render $menu separately to remove invisible pages
-- consider only loading structure on demand (e.g. menu()), and then only loading page vars
-- simplify as much as possible. too much code for what it's supposed to be
 - make a Pre lib!

+X change mustache templates to just .stache
+X just link to tumblr instead of using Tumblr blog driver X consider only loading structure on demand (e.g. menu()), and then only loading page vars X does a file based site really need a file cache? -- use memcache if anything. benchmark cache vs. no cache X use namespacing, make autoloader PSR-0 compatible and package it for composer X Paste::route() syntax for user defined routes
+X separate core and a sample site for this repo, move personal portfolio stuff to separate repo X simplify as much as possible. too much code for what it's supposed to be